dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 1. The relying party sends a `icrc25_request_permissions` message to the signer.
 2. The signer removes any unrecognized scopes from the array of requested scopes.
+3. Depending on whether the signer supports sessions:
+   - If the signer does _not_ support sessions, it may send a response immediately _without_ prompting the user.
+Scopes should be granted subject to a static signer policy.
+Skip to step 6.
+     > **Note:** Stateless signers MUST prompt the user to approve each request individually for each method defined in an ICRC-25 extension.
+   - Otherwise, continue with step 4.
+   > **Note:** It is recommended that signers assist users when granting permissions to relying parties, e.g. by maintaining a list of well-known relying parties and displaying additional information about the relying party, such as its name, logo, etc., or in the case of an unknown relying party, by displaying a warning.
-3. Depending on the session state the signer either skips or displays the details of the to-be-established connection to the user:
+4. Depending on the session state the signer either skips or displays the details of the to-be-established connection to the user:
     - If there is an active session with the relying party, skip to the next step, otherwise:
         - the signer presents the details of the to-be-established connection to the user.
-If the user has never interacted with this relying party before, the signer should display information explaining that the user is about to establish a connection with a new relying party.
+If the user has never interacted with this relying party before, the signer may display information explaining that the user is about to establish a connection with a new relying party.
         - If the user approves the connection, the signer creates a new session for the relying party.
             - Otherwise, the signer sends a response with an error back to the relying party and step 5 is skipped.

-      > **Note:** The signer should maintain a list of relying parties that are trusted by the user.
-It is recommended that signers assist users when deciding to grant permissions to new relying parties, e.g. by maintaining a list of well-known relying parties and displaying additional information about the relying party, such as its name, logo, etc., or in the case of an unknown relying party, by displaying a warning.

-4. The signer displays the requested scopes to the user and asks the user to approve or reject the request.
-The user should also be allowed to approve only a subset of the requested scopes or add additional restrictions (see [optional scope restrictions](#optional-properties)).
+5. The signer displays the requested scopes to the user and asks the user to approve or reject the request.
+The user may also be allowed to approve only a subset of the requested scopes or add additional restrictions (see [optional scope restrictions](#optional-properties)).
     - If all requested scopes have already been granted, the signer may skip the user interaction and reply with the array of granted scopes immediately.
     - If the user approves the request, the signer saves information about the granted permission scopes on the current session.
 Then the signer sends a successful response back to the relying party with the array of granted scopes.
     - If the user rejects the request, the signer sends a response with an error back to the relying party.
-5. After receiving a response, the relying party may send additional messages depending on the granted scopes.
+6. After receiving a response, the relying party may send additional messages depending on the granted scopes.

 ```mermaid
 sequenceDiagram